 Drainage is perhaps one of the most under-rated phases of golf course construction.
 It’s not sexy, it’s not glamorous…it’s kind of like having good plumbing.
 You don’t appreciate it until it doesn’t work… (who hasn’t panicked at a guests house when you watch water levels rising in the bowl with no plunger in sight???
 Too far?
 Sorry, it happens).
 Without proper drainage throughout a golf course, the superintendent and all of the golfers who play the courses are going to have to worry about poor quality turf, standing water, ice damage, hard packed lies when it is dry, and saturated wet lies when it is raining.
 As with all of the other phases of this restoration, Goodwin Golf has recruited some of the industries top drainage experts to provide this valuable commodity for Mt.
 Kidd and Mt.
 Lorette.
 Thanks to Matt Mitchell and his drainage team for all their hard work to date!
 Drainage on the course comes in many forms; Collection Basins, Deeps Sumps, fairway grading, and drainage tile are all primary methods of ensuring effective drainage throughout both golf courses.

-As of the end of this season a significant majority of the drainage work has been done to all fairways, bunkers, tees, and greens.
+As of the end of 2017 a significant majority of the drainage work has been done to all fairways, bunkers, tees, and greens.
 Still a bit of work to be done to a handful of holes and our practice facilities in 2017!

 4) Irrigation –